electronicvisions/hbp-sp9-guidebook/using_the_platform.rst

 Once the resource request is granted, the :guilabel':`Resource Manager` will display the quota usage.

-.. todo:: include screenshot of quota usage page.
+.. commenting out a todo:: include screenshot of quota usage page.

 Submitting a simulation job